Skip to main content

 Check the official instructions to see which form or process applies to your type of update.
 Review the official DS-156E instructions for complete guidance specific to your immigration case and circumstances.

-Can I apply for an E-1 or E-2 visa if my business is marginal?
+Can I apply for an E-1 or E-2 visa if my business is not yet operational?

 What supporting documents do I need for DS-156E?

-Provide evidence demonstrating possession and control of investment funds, as well as proof of trade activities between the United States and the treaty country.
-Organize all supporting documents in a binder, ensuring it includes a table of contents and clearly labeled tabs.
+Provide evidence demonstrating possession and control of investment funds.
+Include documentation of trade activities between the United States and the treaty country.
+Organize all supporting documents in a binder, complete with a table of contents and clearly labeled tabs.

 Who is eligible to file DS-156E?

-Certain international travelers might qualify to enter the United States without a visa, provided they meet the criteria for visa-free travel.
-Before beginning the application process, it is crucial to examine the instructions pertinent to your specific eligibility category.
+Some international travelers might qualify to enter the United States without a visa, provided they meet the criteria for visa-free travel.
+Before beginning the application process, it is advisable to carefully review the instructions relevant to your specific eligibility category.

 What are common reasons DS-156E gets rejected?